AdobeDocs/commerce-business-intelligence.en/help/mbi/tutorials/using-visual-report-builder.md

 description: Learn to analyze the data in your report for a specific time period.
 exl-id: da97b63d-63f0-4fd6-87e3-4cac49a42acc
 ---
-# Use the `Visual Report Builder`
+# Use the [!DNL Visual Report Builder]

-The [`Visual Report Builder`](../data-user/reports/ess-rpt-build-visual.md) allows you to visually explore your data to draw insights and help drive business decisions.
+The [[!DNL Visual Report Builder]](../data-user/reports/ess-rpt-build-visual.md) allows you to visually explore your data to draw insights and help drive business decisions.
 This tutorial walks you through the process of creating a basic report.

 >[!NOTE]
 >